₹443₹10,000

 Quaint Temple Town in Rajasthan

-Seek serenity with a pilgrimage to Pushkar.
+Pushkar is a popular pilgrimage hub.
 You will love the day long safaris, sightseeing and temple hopping.
-Pushkar is also popular for adventure activities.
+Don’t forget to indulge in adventure activities at Pushkar.

 Explore